 One of the best models that satisfies these requirements is the Dyson V6 Absolute.
 It’s highly versatile and has been well received by buyers on shopping sites.
 This is largely because of its power, which Dyson claims is twice as much as any other stick model.
 It also comes with a direct-drive cleaner head.
 This, as the names suggests, drives bristles into the carpet with more force than other brush bars, allowing it to remove more dirt and dust.

 But the Absolute isn’t just about power – it also comes with a range of features and accessories to make stair cleaning easier.
 The stand-out feature is that you can swap between stick mode and handheld without sacrificing suction power.
 The motorized floor head (or soft head for hard floors) can be directly attached to the handheld, allowing for deep cleaning without carrying an unwieldy stick or upright vacuum.
 This is great for cleaning the entire step – not just the horizontal section.
-Click here to view the latest price for the V6 Absolute on Amazon.
+Click here to view the price for the V6 Absolute.

 What makes a good caravan vacuum?
 Our criteria is that it must be small and easy to store, versatile (to get into all the tight areas) yet still powerful enough to give a deep clean on carpets and handle hard floors.